Air pollution is a serious threat to the planet and the human race.

-While the most vulnerable to poor air conditions are the youngest and oldest of society, no one is immune to the health risks that are associated with increasingly poor air conditions.
+While the most vulnerable to poor air conditions are the youngest and oldest in society, no one is immune to the health risks that are associated with increasingly poor air conditions.

 So, here are a few air pollution statistics to help you understand the issue and make for a better, cleaner and more informed society.